agiani99/agiani99/README.md

-Here are some ideas to get you started:

 - 🔭 I’m currently working on how to fruitful spend time with others or give them my time
 - 🌱 I’m currently learning several things: piano playing, South American dance, writing blogs.
-- 👯 I’m looking to collaborate on chemoinformatic projects
+- 👯 I’m looking to collaborate on chemoinformatic projects and support them with my 40+ years medchem expertise
-- 🤔 I’m looking for help with my 40+ years medchem expertise
+- 🤔 I’m looking for help in Python and Web programming
 - 💬 Ask me about Italian food and football
 - 📫 How to reach me: on X @agiani99
 - 😄 Pronouns: he/him